 A reduced hack and squirt treatment requires cutting through the thick bark and into the sapwood with a machete or hatchet.
 Then, using a spray bottle to apply a small amount of herbicide solution into the hack (about 0.5 to 1.0 ml).
 This technique is recommended for large trees that are not near roadsides or parks to avoid safety issues.
 View the reduced hack and squirt treatment videos here.

 For a more in depth description of these techniques you can visit the AskIFAS document titled: Herbicide Application Techniques for Woody Plant Control.
-All technique videos can be found on the UF/IFAS CAIP website in the management guide section on our resources page.
+All technique videos can be found on the UF/IFAS CAIP website.
 If you have any questions, please email Dr. Stephen Enloe, professor and invasive plant Extension specialist.

-This project was funded by the Florida Fish and Wildlife Commission.
+This project was funded by the Florida Fish and Wildlife Conservation Commission.

 Did you find this post helpful?
 Click the heart below!